-Pachyphytum will not tolerate frosts well.
-Temperatures below 20 °F (-6 °C) will kill the plant, and temperatures which may go below 45 °F (7 °C) during extended period should be avoided.
-Pachyphytum tolerates high heat and intense sunlight.
-As with most Crassulaceae, Pachyphytum can tolerate (and even appreciated) poor soil conditions, so long as it is well draining.
-Pachyphytum can thrive in full or partial sunlight.
+Pachyphytums will not tolerate frosts well.
+Temperatures below 20 °F (-6 °C) will kill the plants, and temperatures that may go below 45 °F (7 °C) during an extended period should be avoided.
+These succulents tolerate high heat and intense sunlight.
+As with most Crassulaceae members, Pachyphytums can tolerate (and even appreciate) poor soil as long as it is well-draining.
+They thrive in full or partial sunlight.

-Allow the soil to dry out before watering, and be careful to avoid getting water on the leaves.
-In winter, the plants will require more water, as winter begins its active growth season.
-If you are unsure when to water your Pachyphytum, watch the lower most leaves for signs of drying and water them then.
-Pachyphytum is FAR more likely to survive under-watering than over-watering.
-The thick fleshy leaves will appear wilted and a bit "under-full" when they need water.
+Allow the soil to dry before watering, and avoid getting water on the leaves.
+The plants will require more water in winter as they begin their active growing season.
+If you are unsure when to water your Pachyphytum, watch the lowermost leaves for drying signs and water them then.
+Pachyphytums are far more likely to survive underwatering than overwatering.
+The leaves will appear wilted and a bit "under-full" when they need water.